Emcc13/MendingTools/src/main/resources/README.md

 - perm: permissions
     - mending tools command permissions
     - keep_inventory: permission for keeping the inventory of any other plugin (default: mt.dummy_perm.keep_inv)
+- option:
+  - restoreTool:
+    - durability: durability of a tool after it has been restored
+- bookButton:
+  - configurations to display/handle "buttons" in books
 - languageConf: changed by language setting
     - keys for TextComponents:
         - text -> shown text